til-23/til-23-info-public/source/finals-intro.rst

         ii.
 Submit the answer as a tuple (e.g. (1,2) ) through the reporting service API iii.
 If your submitted sequence of digits are correct, the next Task checkpoint will be given.
 Else the next Detour checkpoint coordinates will be given.

+For a code sample of this workflow see "stubs/autonomy_starter.py" script in the Finals code repo `<https://github.com/til-23/til-23-finals-public>`_.

 .. figure:: _static/img/finals/robot_workflow.jpg
    :alt: Workflow at Task checkpoint